 - Headaches (tension headaches or early morning headaches)

 Your dentist also may perform a “clench test” in order to understand the nature of your pain.
 X-rays and impressions of your upper and lower teeth also are taken so that cast models can be made to study the jaw-to-bite relationship and the position/condition of your temporomandibular joint.

 Your dentist can measure forces on the teeth, proper balance of the bite and timing of the bite using a specialized computer bite analysis test (T-scan).
-This test can help to determine if a structural disorder exists within the joint itself, or if interferences in the bite are affecting the joint’s ability to close properly.
+This test can help to determine if a structural disorder exists within the joint itself or if interferences in the bite are affecting the joint’s ability to close properly.

-There are a wide variety of TMJ treatments available to help manage the pain and discomfort associated with the chronic condition.
+There are a wide variety of TMD treatments available to help manage the pain and discomfort associated with the chronic condition.